FreeRTOS/FreeRTOS/README.md

 The [FreeRTOS.org](https://www.freertos.org) website contains a [FreeRTOS Kernel Quick Start Guide](https://www.freertos.org/FreeRTOS-quick-start-guide.html), a [list of supported devices and compilers](https://www.freertos.org/RTOS_ports.html), the [API reference](https://www.freertos.org/a00106.html), and many other resources.

 ### Getting help
 You can use your Github login to get support from both the FreeRTOS community and directly from the primary FreeRTOS developers on our [active support forum](https://forums.freertos.org).
-The [FAQ](https://www.freertos.org/FAQ.html) provides another support resource.
+The [FAQ](https://www.freertos.org/FAQ.html) provides another support resource

 ## Cloning this repository
 This repo uses [Git Submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules) to bring in dependent components.